rclone/rclone/MANUAL.md

 - fs - a remote name string eg "drive:"
 - remote - a path within that remote eg "dir"
+- unlink - boolean - if set removes the link rather than adding it (optional)
+- expire - string - the expiry time of the link eg "1d" (optional)

 Returns